Sigrid Kirsten Hansen

 *A runny nose that is not clear

-*If your child has a persistent cough that lasts 5 or more days a doctor's note will be required or at the request of the provider before your child may return to daycare.
+* If your child has a persistent cough that lasts for 5 or more days a doctor's note will be required or at the request of the provider before your child may return to daycare.

-For life-threatening emergencies, the provider will call 9-1-1 and have emergency medical services dispatched and if necessary
+For life-threatening emergencies, the provider will call 9-1-1 and have emergency medical services dispatched and if necessary, have the child transported to the hospital via ambulance.
+The parent/legal guardian/partner will also be notified.

-7. FIRE EVACUATION POLICY:
+7.FIRE EVACUATION POLICY:

-8. EARTHQUAKE EVACUATION POLICY:
+8.EARTHQUAKE EVACUATION POLICY:

-If an evacuation is necessary due to an earthquake, the provider will wait until the earth stops shaking then escort the children outside to the provider's backyard as there is no danger of high wires and or trees.
+If an evacuation is necessary due to an earthquake, the provider will wait until the earth stops shaking, then escort the children outside to the provider's backyard as there is no danger of high wires and or trees.

 9. FOOD NUTRITION PROGRAM:

 All children will be accepted into the Food Nutrition Program.
 Healthy, well-balanced, nutritious meals and snacks will be prepared.
+NOTE: Community Bridges Food Program Monitors come in on unannounced visits to ensure proper meals are being served and at the serving times indicated.

 10. OUTSIDE FOOD ITEMS BROUGHT INTO DAYCARE:

-Unless the child(ren) have a medical need for certain foods served other than meal service times please refrain from bringing in outside food.
-I am required by the food nutrition program to serve snacks and meals only at certain time frames.
+Unless the child has a medical need for bringing in outside food to the provider's home, please refrain from doing this.
+I am required by the food nutrition program to serve healthy snacks and meals only at certain time frames and can cause problems with the other children.
 I do appreciate your cooperation in this matter.

-12. VACATION ACCOUNT BALANCE:
+12.VACATION ACCOUNT BALANCE:

-13. ITEMS PROVIDED BY THE PARENTS:
+13.ITEMS PROVIDED BY THE PARENTS:

-Refer to Items Provided by Parents sheet for listings.
+Refer to Items Provided by Parents Sheet for listings.

-14. CHILDREN'S TOYS
+14. CHILDREN'S TOYS:

-17. DIAPERS ISSUED BY PROVIDER:
+16.DIAPERS ISSUED BY THE PROVIDER:

-For parents that supply diapers/wipes on a per-service-basis there will be a $1.50 charge for each diaper that is used if your child runs out or if your child has an inadequate diaper that does not properly fit.
+For parents that supply diapers/wipes on a per-service basis there will be a $1.50 charge for each diaper that is used if your child runs out or if your child has inadequate diaper that does not properly fit.
 A .25 cent charge will be applied for each wipe that is used if your child's supply is depleted.
 Parents who leave a supply of diapers and wipes with me will be notified in advance when your supply runs low.

 18.LANGUAGE:

 Parents it is imperative that when speaking to your children that proper words are being used.
-Therefore, I do refrain from using words such as wipees for wipes, paci for pacifier, etc. when children learn to speak they need to learn to speak correctly.
+Therefore, I do refrain from using words such as wipees for wipes, paci for pacifier, etc. when children learn to speak, they need to learn to speak correctly.

 19.TRANSPORTATION USE: